-Genesis, the luxury arm of Hyundai, plans to introduce the all-electric Genesis GV60 into the marketplace sometime during 2022, as part of bulking out its growing product portfolio.
+Genesis, the luxury arm of Hyundai has just launched all-electric Genesis GV60 as part of bulking out its growing product portfolio.
 Loosely billed as a crossover SUV, the EV boasts striking looks on the outside and promises plenty of luxury on the inside too.

-In much the same way as Lexus offers a high-end step up from the regular Toyota brand, Genesis does a nice line in premium, especially when it comes to interiors —, as recently witnessed with its new ICE-powered G80 and GV80.
+In much the same way as Lexus offers a high-end step up from the regular Toyota brand, Genesis does a nice line in premium, especially when it comes to interiors —, and the GV60 looks to be no exception.

 Meanwhile, the release of the Genesis GV60 could see it offering appeal to a whole new audience by mixing that luxury edge with EV credentials.

 The Genesis GV60 will be built using the same Electric-Global Modular Platform, or E-GMP platform as the Hyundai Ioniq 5 and soon-to-arrive Kia EV6.
-However, at the time of writing details on range, battery and performance of the Genesis GV60 are sparse, to say the least.
+Two models are available in the United States, each powered by a 77.4 kWh battery.

 Genesis GV60: Design

 One of the obvious benefits of buying a Genesis GV60 will be its premium feel.
 On the outside the all-electric model has plenty of neat features, albeit incorporated into a design that might generate mixed reactions.